HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 Looking at it a different way, the figure above shows the distribution as a histogram in 100 KB increments.
 This view makes it clearer to see how LCP image sizes fall predominantly in the sub-200 KB range.
 We also see that 5% of LCP images on mobile are greater than 1,000 KB in size.

 How large an LCP image should _optimally_ be depends on many factors.
-But the fact that 1 in 20 websites are serving megabyte-sized images to our [360px-wide](./methodology#webpagetest) mobile viewports clearly highlights the need for site owners to embrace [responsive images](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images).
-For more analysis on this topic, refer to the [Media](./media#srcset) and [Mobile Web](./mobile-web#responsive-images) chapters.
+But the fact that 1 in 20 websites are serving megabyte-sized images to our <a hreflang="en" href="./methodology#webpagetest">360px-wide</a> mobile viewports clearly highlights the need for site owners to embrace <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images">responsive images</a>.
+For more analysis on this topic, refer to the <a hreflang="en" href="./media#srcset">Media</a> and <a hreflang="en" href="./mobile-web#responsive-images">Mobile Web</a> chapters.

 #### LCP format

-Choice of LCP image format can have [significant effects](./media#bits-per-pixel-by-format) on its byte size and ultimately its loading performance.
+Choice of LCP image format can have <a hreflang="en" href="./media#bits-per-pixel-by-format">significant effects</a> on its byte size and ultimately its loading performance.
 WebP and AVIF are two relatively newer formats that are found to be more efficient than traditional formats like JPG (or JPEG) and PNG.

 _The percent of pages that use a given format for their LCP images._